Full Metal Casting FAQ Guide

 2. What are the benefits of full gold crowns?

 While several factors make full cast gold crowns a good choice, some of the main advantages are as follows:

 - The biggest benefit of using gold restorations is their longevity and reliability.
 No other dental restoration has such durability.

 - The good strength of the gold alloy ensures that it will not be damaged or broken by chewing force.
-This makes it perfect for the back teeth, aka molars and premolars.
+This makes it perfect for the back teeth, both molars and premolars.

-- Its basic flexibility will not harm the opposing teeth like porcelain, which means there will be no wear and tear.
+- Its basic flexibility of gold alloy will not harm the opposing teeth like porcelain, which means there will be no wear and tear.

 - In addition, it conforms to the edges more accurately, making it the most suitable material for dental restorations.

 - Another advantage is that it is biocompatible, unlike other metal crowns.
 This includes no discoloration or oxidation.
 Also, it is least likely to cause inflammation of the gums or allergic reactions.